When Does Uncertainty Matter?: Understanding the Impact of Predictive Uncertainty in ML Assisted Decision Making: Goals and Study Design

-Our user study was based on predicting the monthly rental prices of apartments in Cambridge, Massachusetts (MA). \Participants were provided with the number of square feet and number of bedrooms of each apartment.
+Our user study was based on predicting the monthly rental prices of apartments in Cambridge, MA. \Participants were provided with the number of square feet, number of bedrooms, and the relative size of each apartment (i.e., whether the apartment size is smaller than average, average, or larger than average for its number of bedrooms).
+We provided only these features to the participants to align with typical real world scenarios where decision makers only have partial information available.

 To set realistic apartment prices, we collected details such as the monthly rental listing price, square footage, and number of bedrooms of 75 apartments in Cambridge, MA from Zillow.com in November 2019.
 A linear regression model was fit to this data to estimate the monthly rental listing price using the square footage and number of bedrooms as features.
 This model was then used to set the point estimates for each of the apartments in the study.